-I am sitting in front of my computer refactoring my Python code and I am asking myself the following question.
+I am sitting in front of my computer refactoring my Python code and asking myself the following question:

 Is it possible to use a regular expression within the Python startswith() method?

 Although this may seem to be a trivial question, it shows that you have a need to learn the Python basics in a thorough way.
 You’re in luck because I offer a free Python course with lots of cheat sheets, code contests, and fun!
-Join 6,359 ambitious Pythonistas!
-Just click the following button.
+Click the button and join tens of thousands of thriving Pythonistas:

 tweets = ["to thine own self be true", "coffee break python", "i like coffee"]

 Say, you work in the coffee industry.
 You want to filter out all tweets that start with the string

 startswith method does exactly this.
 In its most basic form, the

 startswith method takes a single argument: